declanwatts97/code-institute-project-2/README.md

 ## Credits
 ### Content and Inspiration
+- Images: images taken from Unsplash free as uploaded by other users.
+- Content: ideas taken from GetYourGuide travel pages.
+- Text content - filler text taken from Chat GPT.

 ### Acknowledgements | All code used commented in html docs
-- Bootstrap: for responsive design along with features such as cards and carousels.
+- Bootstrap: for the navbar along with the cards outlining the different trips on offer.
-- Font Awesome: for all icons used on the website
+- Font Awesome: for all icons used on the website.
-- Code Institute: for ideas and some code learnt in the love running project.
+- Code Institute: for ideas, assistance and the LMS, which was referred back to while designing this project.
 - Favicon.io - for the favicon used in browser title.
+- Unsplash - for all images used on the webpage.
+- Flagicons.lipis.dev - for the Iceland flags used throughout the webpage.

 ## Contact Information
 - For any queries or feedback, please contact declan.watts97@gmail.com